syncfusion-content/uwp-docs/uwp/Diagram/Group.md

 	},
 };

-//Adds the Groups to the SfDiagram groups.Add(group);
+//Adds the Groups to the UWP SfDiagram groups.Add(group);
 diagram.Groups = groups;